ndrean/phoenix_solid/README.md

 mix phx.gen.channel Counter
 ```

+We create channels per piece of UI state we want to save.
+For example, we count the number of times the SPA landing page is reached.
+We save this counter as a **singleton table** (one row).
+Th

 ## State persistence

+With "standard" SSR, the backend manages the state, and the UI is a simple rendering machine
+The SPA itself can use a state management.
+Since it is lost each time you deconnect, it may need to be persisted.
+We used a "context" pattern in the SPA.
-We could set up a Genserver, an Agent, an ETS table, a Redis session or use the database.
+We could set up a Redis session or use the database.
 If the app is distributed, most probably Redis or the database should be used.

 ## Misc